 In order to complete Progress Reports on the NRF Online Submission System, please follow the steps below:

-Log on to the NRF Online Submission System at https://nrfsubmission.nrf.ac.za with your ID/Passport number and password, and complete or update your CV.
-This is very important as a PR without a complete CV will not be considered.
+Log on to the NRF Online Submission System at https://nrfsubmission.nrf.ac.za with your ID/Passport number and password.

 Grantholders who should submit their 5-year Review Reports should use Grantholder Tools on the NRF Online Submission System to complete the reports.